 Note2: The curves are obtained using a normal density smoother with a bandwidth of 0.5.
-Source: own elaboration
+Source: own elaboration distribution which is concentrated among the lowest values, while for larger

 Figure 1 shows the distribution of the Blau Index, which has been classified according to four different size of the R&D department.
 The results show that micro R&D departments (those with less than 10 researchers) obtain a bimodal